contentful/live-preview/README.md

 ### Live Updates

-Live Updates from the editor to your applications are out of the box only supported for [React.js](https://reactjs.org/) at the moment.
-The updates are only happening on the **client-side** and in the live preview environment of [contentful](https://app.contentful.com).
+Live Updates allow you to make changes in your editor and see the updates in real time.
+The updates are only happening on the **client-side** and in the live preview environment of [Contentful](https://app.contentful.com).

 ```tsx
 import { useContentfulLiveUpdates } from '@contentful/live-preview/react';